 What followed were six duels with astonishingly even match-ups, considering she was facing fully grown wizards wielding wands.
 They used stunners, body-binds, ropes, and shields.
 Daphne used stunners, stingers, shields, finite incantatem, banishers, and summoning.
 They focused on the attack, using their larger magical reserves to wear her down.
-Daphne focused on keeping her distance, only closing the gap when she was ready, then unloading with a practiced speed far faster than the young men had yet mastered.
+Daphne focused on keeping her distance, only closing the gap when she was ready, then unloading with a practised speed far faster than the young men had yet mastered.

 They took plenty of time between matches to rest and recover and by the end of it all they'd attracted quite the little crowd.
 Even some of the broomstick riders paused in their games to watch while floating overhead.
 The sun was far lower in the sky now.
 The final score came out at 2-1, 2-1, both in Daphne's favour.
 She rested with her hands on her knees, breath fast and shallow, while the small crowd clapped.

 "That was awesome, Daphne!"

 Astoria beamed down at her from where she sat on the broomstick behind the Arrows captain, who gave Daphne a big cheesy thumbs up and brought his broomstick down low to the ground next to her.
 Astoria hopped off and brushed down her skirts.
 "I'm hungry!"